CarterPape/CarterPape.github.io/the-blog/decompiling-facebook/_posts/2018-06-05-whatsapp-and-facebook-just-dont-mix.md

 Something else to note: Facebook makes secret conversations pretty inaccessible to users.

 First, it keeps the secret conversations functionality within the Messenger app a secret.
 Without looking, can you figure out what you might do to send a secret message?
-Once you've thought about that, go look at how you actually enable secret conversations.
+Once you've thought about that, go look at how you actually [enable secret conversations].

-Second, it does not enable secret conversations on the Messenger website, i.e. you cannot use secret conversations in your browser on your computer.
-This is in part because the protocol Facebook uses for enabling secret conversations is not compatible with use in an internet browser.
+Second, Facebook does not enable secret conversations on the Messenger website (i.e. you cannot use secret conversations in a browser on your computer).
+This is in part because the secret conversations protocol is not compatible with use in an internet browser.

-Because broad usage of Facebook's secret conversations (rather than standard Messenger conversations) would cut out Facebook's ability to use your conversations to inform their ad targeting operations, they have a profit incentive not to make Private Messages their standard for messaging.
+Because broad usage of Facebook's secret conversations (rather than standard Messenger conversations) would cut out Facebook's ability to use your conversations to inform their ad targeting operations, they have a profit incentive to _not_ make secret conversations their standard for messaging.

 ## At Facebook, privacy is secondary to profit.